Medications and Drugs

-Oxaliplatin is a cancer medication that interferes with the growth of cancer cells and slows their growth and spread in the body.
+Oxaliplatin is a cancer medication that interferes with the growth and spread of cancer cells in the body.

 Oxaliplatin is used together with other cancer medications to treat colon and rectal cancer.

-Oxaliplatin may also be used for other purposes not listed in this medication guide.
+Oxaliplatin may also be used for purposes not listed in this medication guide.

 Eloxatin 200 mg

 What are the possible side effects of oxaliplatin (Eloxatin)?

 Some people receiving a oxaliplatin injection have had a reaction to the infusion within minutes after the medicine is injected into the vein.
 Tell your caregiver right away if you feel dizzy, short of breath, confused, sweaty, itchy, or have diarrhea, chest pain, warmth or redness in your face, or feel like you might pass out.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have a serious side effect such as: